 In the mid-1990s Russ Schneider recruited Simenic to be coauthor of The Cleveland Indians Encyclopedia.
 After two years of research, the book was published by Temple University Press in 1996 – by good fortune, its release followed the Indians’ first pennant in more than four decades.
 In a review, Steve Gietschier of The Sporting News wrote that the book was “above all … well organized” and singled out its records and statistics section.
 Those judgments came as no surprise to anyone familiar with Joe Simenic’s work.

-Perhaps Joe Simenic’s greatest contribution to the baseball research community has been his willingness to share his knowledge.
-Over the years he has continued to add to the collection given to him by Ed Bang, and his basement library now includes more than five hundred baseball books, over one hundred and fifty reels of microfilm of Sporting Life and The Sporting News, a microfilm viewer, and assorted other memorabilia.
-Characteristically, he has also organized his research on the dwindling number of “missing players” so as to be able to respond to fellow researchers with detailed notes.
-Longtime SABR Biographical Committee chairman Bill Carle notes that whenever he calls Joe with a question on a player, Joe is able to consult his microfilm reader and his notes and call back within hours with the answer.
+Perhaps Joe Simenic’s greatest contribution to the baseball research community was his willingness to share his knowledge.
+Over the years he continued to add to the collection given to him by Ed Bang, and his basement library included more than 500 baseball books, over 150 reels of microfilm of Sporting Life and The Sporting News, a microfilm viewer, and assorted other memorabilia.
+Characteristically, he also organized his research on the dwindling number of “missing players” so as to be able to respond to fellow researchers with detailed notes.
+Longtime SABR Biographical Committee chairman Bill Carle noted that whenever he called Joe with a question on a player, Joe was able to consult his microfilm reader and his notes and call back within hours with the answer.

-For nearly two decades, it has been the privilege of the current writer to receive letters from Joe Simenic whenever a new clue about a player’s identity has emerged.
-Those letters also reveal a great deal about their author, as they have invariably been succinct and to the point yet rich in detail and invaluable for research purposes.
-On more than a few occasions, they have also given glimpses of Joe’s delightful outlook on life.
+For nearly two decades, it was the privilege of the current writer to receive letters from Joe Simenic whenever a new clue about a player’s identity emerged.
+Those letters also revealed a great deal about their author, as they invariably were succinct and to the point yet rich in detail and invaluable for research purposes.
+On more than a few occasions, they also gave glimpses of Joe’s delightful outlook on life.
 An obscure two-game 1884 player named Al Strueve, for example, proved especially frustrating because every newspaper account provided a different spelling of his unusual surname.
 But as usual Joe Simenic came through with a letter that provided the clues needed to identify him, and he also contributed this little verse:

 “To prove or not to prove